AlistairCurd/ipalm-zdisk/README.md

 **Open the required .py script ending in "-notebook" with Jupyter.**
 Saving it will generate .ipynb notebooks with the same name. .gitignore is set to ignore the .ipynb files.

 If developing and switching between Git branches, work by using the .py versions of the notebooks in Jupyter that are version controlled.
 Jupytext enables this working well.
-Open as a notebook (from *Oprn With*), not in a code editor.
+Open as a notebook (from *Open With* in Jupyter in some versions), not in a code editor.

 Run the first cell that stops Jupyter autosaving, and save progress manually to do avoid accidental conflicts.
 If you checkout a different branch and open an .ipynb notebook, it will not have changed with the checkout - you need to open and save the .py version first, which does change with version control.